Arsh1a/crypto-notifier/README.md

 # Simple Crypto notifier

-Notifies user with a sound when cryptocurrencies price goes 🚀 by the defined amount using cryptocompare.com API.
+Notifies user with a sound when cryptocurrencies price goes 🚀 by the defined amount using [Cryptocompare.com](https://www.cryptocompare.com/ "Cryptocompare website") API.